The Most important lab tests every midlife woman should know about

 Why “Normal” Labs Don’t Always Mean Optimal Health

-Have you ever been told your lab work looks perfectly normal, yet you still feel exhausted, gain weight despite eating well, struggle with brain fog, wake up at 3 a.m., or simply don’t feel like yourself?
+Have you ever been told your blood work looked perfectly normal, yet you still felt exhausted, gained weight despite eating well, struggled with brain fog, woke up at 3 a.m., or simply didn’t feel like yourself?

-Many women are surprised to learn that standard blood work often misses some of the most important changes happening during perimenopause and postmenopause.
+Many women are surprised to learn that routine blood work doesn’t always tell the whole story and often misses some of the most important changes happening during perimenopause and postmenopause.

-As a Functional Medicine Certified Health Coach, I’ve seen firsthand how looking deeper can uncover important clues.
-In fact, when I reviewed my own labs, I discovered osteoporosis, elevated cholesterol, signs of insulin resistance, and inflammation markers that deserved attention long before they would have triggered a medical diagnosis.
+As a Functional Medicine Certified Health Coach, I’ve seen firsthand how looking a little deeper can uncover important clues.
+When I reviewed my own labs, I discovered osteoporosis, elevated cholesterol, signs of insulin resistance, and inflammatory markers that deserved attention well before they would have triggered a medical diagnosis.

-The goal is to understand what’s happening beneath the surface so you can protect your heart, bones, brain, metabolism, and overall quality of life for decades to come.
+It’s to understand what’s happening beneath the surface so you can make informed decisions that support your health for years to come.

 Before We Begin: Normal vs. Optimal

-Reference ranges are designed to identify disease and are based on large populations that include many unhealthy individuals.
+Laboratory reference ranges are designed primarily to identify disease and are based on large populations that include many people who aren’t necessarily in optimal health.

-Functional and preventive medicine practitioners often look for patterns that may indicate imbalance or increased risk before disease develops.
+Functional and preventive medicine practitioners often look for patterns that may suggest imbalance or increased risk before disease develops.

 ✓ ApoB